 Knowing that You will work all things together for good in my life. ©

-TIM: After the two-and-a-half-year roller coaster ride, encompassing my 1979 breakdown, the symptoms had stopped.
+TIM: After the two-and-a-half-year roller coaster ride encompassing my 1979 breakdown, the symptoms had stopped.
 I was determined to get on with my life.
-I had at that time no way of knowing that I was living with the ticking time bomb of a brain anomaly that could be triggered and again induce life jeopardizing mental illness.
+I had, at that time, no way of knowing that I was living with the ticking time bomb of a brain anomaly that could be triggered and again induce life-jeopardizing mental illness.

 “We are inherently whole at the deepest level of our being, and the path to wellness is the journey of discovering and expressing this wholeness.
 Our deep wholeness can guide us in making choices about what we need to be well.
 This intuitive sense is powerful when combined with all of the available resources and information to help us make informed choices.”

-Wholeness for me feels like love, acceptance, and purpose.
+Wholeness, for me, feels like love, acceptance, and purpose.
 So, for me, Wholeness feels like the God of love I’ve come to know and embrace through the revelation of Jesus Christ.
-Daily Wholeness is present with me and intimately discernible in the midst of me—that is to say—in the midst of my brokenness there resides Wholeness.
+Daily Wholeness is present with me and intimately discernible in the midst of me—that is to say—in the midst of my brokenness, there resides Wholeness.
 Daily communion with Wholeness is healing.
 Daily communion with Wholeness inspires me to make choices about what I need to do (and not do) to optimize wellness.

-I work hard, receive therapeutic support (especially from my wife), and stick to my treatment protocols.
+I work hard, receive therapeutic support (especially from Nancy), and stick to my treatment protocols.
 In order to keep on keeping on, I nurture spiritual, mental, emotional, and physical resilience by means of varied spiritual, psychological, and physical exercise and coping practices.
 With gratitude to God, Nancy, family, and friends, today I am more capable of effectively monitoring and managing this disease and its effects than ever before.

 NANCY: When I married Tim, neither of us could have foreseen the challenge of this physical illness that would become a part of our life experience together.
-However, I’m glad that I made the choice to stay in our relationship and to be a “support giver” and as is called for, a “caregiver.”
+However, I’m glad that I made the choice to stay in our relationship and to be a “support giver” and, when called for, a “caregiver.”
 This is my chosen response to the life opportunity that God has entrusted me with.
 Today, Tim is my best friend, my encourager, my nurturer, and my lover.
 I love him more today than I ever thought possible.